Journal entry for Interest on Drawings is to record the interest income.

 How do you record Interest on drawings?

-Said differently, an income account can be increased by crediting it per modern accounting rules.
+An income account can be increased by crediting it per modern accounting rules.
 The corresponding debit will be the Capital account to decrease to the extent of Interest payable by the partner or Bank account if the payment occurs immediately.

 Is Interest on drawings debited or credited?